 Bootstrap 4 & Alpha 6 : A Close Glance

 Bootstrap 4 alpha 6 has landed recently and is reported to be one of the biggest milestones to date.
-In a way or another, most of us will have used Bootstrap at least once.
+In a way or another, most of the bootstrap web development company started running on it.
 Its framework being easy to use provides simple installation and is an incredible time-saver.
 This ever popular responsive front-end framework has got its sixth alpha release recently bringing in some of the major changes in it.

 Highlights Released in Alpha 6 Version